Easy Custom Reports with Card Components

 Default Cards are useful during development when you need to quickly inspect artifacts produced by a task or visualize the overall structure of the flow.
 As your project progresses, you may want to create a custom card that highlights information specific to your project.

-The easiest way to create a custom card is to use built-in components: Images, Tables, Artifacts, and Markdown text.
+The easiest way to create a custom card is to use built-in components: Images, Tables, Artifacts, VegaChart charts, Markdown text, and ProgressBar for tracking progress.
 You can construct a report with these components in Python without having to worry about HTML or styling in CSS.
 Rest assured that if components ever show their limits, you have an option to customize reports even further using Card Templates.

 Let’s start with a simple example: